 While it’s awesome to have your appointments and events on your devices for quick and easy access, there may come a time when you want to print your calendar.
 Or maybe you’d like to save it so that you can share a physical copy later on.

 You can export, print, or save a calendar from the Calendar app as a PDF.
-We’ll show you how to do this on both Mac and iOS.
+We’ll show you how to do this on iPhone, iPad, and Mac.